 8. Bulova Aerojet 97A136 Automatic Watch

 Bulova's chic and stylish Aerojet may not be a skeleton watch, but it does offer insights into its automatic movements via an aperture window just above the six o'clock indicator and an exhibition case back.
-It's a smart choice that gives you a glimpse inside without disturbing the elegant design of the main face in a meaningful way.
-There's a simplicity to the elegance here: with an absence of any numbers whatsoever and slimmed down hands that create a refined aesthetic.
-In an interesting design choice, the crown is actually placed at the two o'clock position.
-It should minimize the threat of the crown cutting into your wrist when worn regularly.
-It may be largely bereft of features, but it's a very nice looking and accurate watch that's unstated enough to work with a variety of dress outfits.
+It's a smart choice that gives you a glimpse inside without disturbing the elegant design of the main face in any meaningful way.
+There's a simplicity to the elegance here, with an absence of any numbers whatsoever and slimmed-down hands that create a refined aesthetic.
+In an interesting design choice, the crown is actually placed at the two o'clock position, which should minimize the threat of the crown cutting into your wrist when worn regularly.
+It may be largely bereft of features, but it's a very nice-looking and accurate watch that's unstated enough to work with a variety of dress outfits.

 9. Stuhrling Original Luxury Dress Skeleton Watch

 Few timepieces look as cool as a skeleton watch.
 After all, if you're going to invest in the quality craftsmanship that comes from an automatic watch, why not show it off?
 Stuhrling's entry into the skeleton watch market doesn't come with all the bells and whistles you'd find with a diving watch or a Swiss watch, but it's an absolutely stunning piece of work.
 And there are a few neat features available despite the guts of the watch sitting front and center.
 A separate dial allows you to track the hours in a different time zone, a great convenience for international business people.
 The top dial, meanwhile, makes use of a beautiful display that accurately shifts through the night and day cycle.
 The luxury design apparent on the face extends to the strap as well.
 It's made of embossed alligator leather and secured with a stainless steel buckle.

 One of the Most Consistently Popular Choices Worldwide